Fresh Tech News on Biett Hub Endanang

 Fire and Carbon Monoxide Detection

-AI-enhanced smoke and carbon monoxide detectors can differentiate between false alarms and genuine threats.
-They also offer voice alerts to guide occupants to safety and can automatically contact emergency services when necessary, reducing response times in critical situations.
+Smoke and carbon monoxide detectors enhanced with AI can tell the difference between false alarms and real dangers.
+They offer spoken warnings to help occupants evacuate and can automatically notify emergency responders when required, cutting response times in urgent situations.

 Energy Efficiency and Sustainability